zeyneddinoz/subMFL/README.md

 The authors: Zeyneddin Oz, Ceylan Soygul Oz, Abdollah Malekjafarian, Nima Afraz, and Fatemeh Golpayegani.

-Euro-Par: 29th International European Conference on Parallel and Distributed Computing - RAW 2023: 2nd Workshop on Resource Awareness of Systems and Society
+Euro-Par: 29th International European Conference on Parallel and Distributed Computing - RAW 2023: 2nd Workshop on Resource Awareness of Systems and Society.

 ## Dependencies: